Graphic Novels for Travel

 The clear lines and unique gray and orange color coding of the graphic novel are used expertly to illustrate the author's path toward his future career.

-Guy Delisle, who authored many of my favorite travel graphic novels, takes a look at his youth in this graphic novel about working at a paper pulp factory for his distant, white collar dad.
+Guy Delisle, who authored many of my favorite travel graphic novels, takes a look at his youth in this graphic novel about working at a paper pulp factory for his distant, white-collar dad.
 The account moves us through Delisle's path to art and comics.

 Twists of Fate